katiebuntic/intro-to-research-data-management-carpentries/episodes/structuring-research-materials.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Organise their research data into a standard folder structure
+- Organise you research data into a standard folder structure
 - Name files with a consistent naming convention
 - Understand why version control is important, and how to incorporate this into your naming conventions
 - Explain why version control software such as Git/GitHub can be useful for certain types of data.